LLNL/quandary/README.md

 ## License

 Quandary is distributed under the terms of the MIT license.
 All new contributions must be made under this license.
+See LICENSE, and NOTICE, for details.

 SPDX-License-Identifier: MIT